 If your building is in need of major comprehensive upgrades, you may have an opportunity for a buyout.
 Substantial rehabilitation of a building going well beyond what’s called a Major Capital Improvement allows a landlord to remove an entire building from rent regulation.

 For example, if the landlord wants to carry out a gut renovation where 75 percent of building-wide and individual housing accommodation systems are replaced, this may present a buyout opportunity.

 ”If you are one of the few remaining tenants there, the landlord could offer you a substantial buyout,” Wagner says.

-5. Your apartment could be combined or reconfigured
+5) Your apartment could be combined or reconfigured

-The pandemic emptied out many apartment buildings as residents left the city.
-For some landlords this presents an opportunity to establish what’s called a “first rent” by substantially changing an apartment.
-“The term 'first rent' refers to the new rent agreed to by the parties,” Wagner says.
-He points out the apartment might not necessarily come out of rent stabilization but if the first rent is more lucrative for a landlord, there may be an opportunity for a buyout.
+The apartment might not necessarily cycle out of rent stabilization but if the first rent is more lucrative for a landlord, there may be an opportunity for a buyout.

 The types of apartments where changes to the configuration might be possible include units where a neighboring apartment is vacant or units where the footprint of the apartment can be substantially changed.